Glycemic Index of Cheese - Mozzarella, pressed cottage cheese, etc

 What nutrients does Cheese - Mozzarella, pressed cottage cheese, etc provide?

-Can diabetics include Cheese - Mozzarella, pressed cottage cheese, etc in their diet?
+Can Cheese - Mozzarella, pressed cottage cheese, etc be eaten at night?

 Glycemic Index Database